PanickingLynx/LookupPy/README.md

 - Which Modules were used?
 - Features and planned features.

-### What is AkumaPy?
+### What is LookupPy?

-AkumaPy is a forensic search tool, designed to find people via username across multiple Social Networks and other sites.
+LookupPy is a forensic search tool, designed to find people via username across multiple Social Networks and other sites.

 ### Is this tool inspired by Sherlock?

 Yes, most definitely.
 Sherlock is one of the tools that made me get into developing OSINT tools and I am really thankful for it.
 You can find this awesome tool here: https://github.com/sherlock-project/sherlock

-### Why would you want to use AkumaPy?
+### Why would you want to use LookupPy?

-AkumaPy is designed to be easy to use for people in forensics.
+LookupPy is designed to be easy to use for people in forensics.
 It can ease tracking people just by recieving a username on one platform and hunting it across other sites.

 ### How do I set it up?

-To setup AkumaPy, you must have Tor installed and the SOCKS Port must be configured.
+To setup LookupPy, you must have Tor installed and the SOCKS Port must be configured.
 You can do this like so:
 ```
 sudo apt install tor